-Get cooking on cooler evenings and give your system a boost with nature’s best seasonal superfoods that will not only satisfy all tastes but can keep you healthy and warm throughout the fall and winter months.
+Get cooking on cooler evenings and give your system a boost with nature’s best seasonal superfoods that will not only satisfy all tastes, but can keep you healthy and warm throughout the fall and winter months.

 They say an apple a day keeps the doctor away; apples are the perfect treat whether eaten raw or baked into a tart or pie.
-Rich with antioxidants and fibre, apples help the immune system fight common colds and the flu, and keep the digestive system working smoothly.
-For a boost of vitamin K, folate and iron, incorporate Brussel sprouts in your recipes – for perfect results, mix them up with tangy or savoury sauces.
+Rich with antioxidants and fiber, apples help the immune system fight common colds and the flu, and keep the digestive system working smoothly.
+For a boost of vitamin K, folate and iron, incorporate Brussel sprouts in your recipes – for perfect results, mix them up with tangy or savory sauces.
 And if you want to give a twist to your rice, potatoes, and soups, include a hint of parsnip; they are a very good source of potassium, and sweet to taste.
-You can also try cooking or poaching pears for juicy treats, for they are a great source of vitamin C. Don’t forget to discover how mouthwatering mashed cauliflower recipes can be, and benefit from their cancer-fighting characteristics.
+You can also try cooking or poaching pears for juicy treats, for they are a great source of vitamin C. Don’t forget to discover how mouthwatering mashed cauliflower recipes can be, and benefit from their cancer fighting characteristics.

 Go Autumn Chic

-As the season´s turn, trends change.
+As the seasons turn, trends change.
 And as you approach the cooler seasons, check out the latest trends and decide what you want to try.
-Not every fashion craze out there compliments everyone, so get your research on and examine these 38 fall outfits to see what you might like.
+Not every fashion craze out there compliments everyone, so get your research on and examine these38 fall outfits to see what you might like.
 Then go through your wardrobe and check how your items fit, how they hang on your frame, and if they need any fixing or cleaning before you can start making purchases and styling your attires.
 And remember, only you can decide what will work for your preferences and body shape.

 Share Because You Care

 As you go through your things, remember that the underprivileged are most in need when cold, harsh weather hits.
 Identify the items you no longer wish to wear, or that no longer fit your size or lifestyle, and set them aside.
 A good strategy would be to go over them one more time after you’ve organized your closet for a second thought.
 Take the ones you are 100% sure you no longer need, box them up, and take them to goodwill.
-You will not regret it, knowing that someone out there will have a warmer season because of you and that your items will be used to fulfil their purpose.
+You will not regret it, knowing that someone out there will have a warmer season because of you, and that your items will be used to fulfill their purpose.

 Maintain a Beauty Regime

 When the heat is on, so is sunscreen.
-And while you should always wear sunscreen, even during the fall, your skincare and beauty regimes should slightly change in colder winter.
+And while you should always wear sunscreen, even during the fall, your skin care and beauty regimes should slightly change in colder winter.
 In addition to drinking water, your skin needs more TLC as the chilly breeze hits; opt for a good moisturizer to keep your skin fresh, and to prevent dryness and flaking.

-On the other hand, and while the harsh summer sun is one of the hair’s major enemies, fall is the time to trim away those split ends and choose a chic, relaxed hairstyle, without fear of summer frizz.
+On the other hand, and while the harsh summer sun is one of hair’s major enemies, fall is the time to trim away those split ends and choose a chic, relaxed hairstyle, without fear of summer frizz.

-When you are adding a touch of colour, opt for darker lipsticks and simpler eyeliner styles.
+When you are adding a touch of color, opt for darker lipsticks and simpler eyeliner styles.
 Winter loves deep reds, dark berries, and chocolate browns.
 You can also give your nails a twist with darker shades of blue, olive, maroon, brown and black.

 Get Your Home Autumn Ready

 As you prep yourself for fall, don’t neglect your nest.
 Clear out leaves and vegetation from drainage pipes and gutters to allow for smooth water flow on rainy days; check your heating system and make sure the airways aren’t blocked by any furniture, home accessories or curtains; seal window and door cracks prevent chilly drafts and to help heating remain effective.
-You might also want to wash your blanket throws and throw pillows in preparation for fresh smelling, cosy Netflix and chill nights at home.
+You might also want to wash your blanket throws and throw pillows in preparation for fresh smelling, cozy Netflix and chill nights at home.

 Don’t Get Bored